farzad1132/rwg/readme.md

 # TODO

+- [ ] Add capability to replay traces
 - [ ] Add bimodal inter-arrival distribution
 - [ ] Add dynamic stib generation using `reflection` as opposed to relying on static stubs